Financial-Times/upp-provisioners/upp-elasticsearch-provisioner/README.md

 ### Copy snapshot data to target ElasticSearch cluster

-Run the following commands on an AWS EC2 instance.
+Run the following commands on an AWS EC2 instance in the same region as your S3 bucket.
 You can run the commands locally, but it will be slower to sync the data to and from the buckets.

 You will need to have `awscli` installed, and have configured credentials with appropriate IAM permissions to perform S3 actions.